MOISECHRIST/RNAseq_Project/readme.md

 ### Overrepresentation analysis

+In the final step of our analysis, we used the [clusterProfiler](https://bioconductor.org/packages/release/bioc/html/clusterProfiler.html) package (v.
+4.12.6) to identify Gene Ontology (GO) biological processes that are significantly enriched for differentially expressed genes beyond what would be expected by chance.
+GO enrichment analysis was performed using the `enrichGO` function for each pairwise comparison, with the following parameters:

+- keyType = "ENSEMBL" to specify gene identifiers,
+- OrgDb = org.Mm.eg.db for mouse gene annotation,
+- ont = "BP" to restrict the analysis to the Biological Process subontology,
+- and the set of genes tested in each pairwise comparison used as the background universe.

 ## Results

 Presented below are the results of the analyses performed on the lung dataset, along with the answers to the various questions asked at each stage of the project.